Top five tips for de-icing your car in the winter

-Unless you’re lucky enough to have garage that keeps your pride and job nice and toasty, we’re sure you’ll be used to the ritual that is de-icing.
+Unless you’re lucky enough to have a garage that keeps your car nice and toasty, we’re sure you’ll be starting to de-ice your pride and joy.

 It’s dangerous and illegal to get behind the wheel unless all your windows are clear, so it’s imperative you take time to do it.
 But are you doing it correctly?
 Some methods are more effective than others, while others can do your car more damage than good.